- Community Resources

 This class offers something for people with all levels of yoga experience.
 It is a flow class that integrates asanas, breathwork, meditation, Tai Chi and Qi Gong.
 Each class is an inquiry into connecting with our bodies, opening our hearts and quieting our minds.
 The emphasis on flow is as much on accessing the internal experience of flow as it is what we're doing with our bodies.
 As we move our bodies and explore our edges, we learn how to rest in a place that is already at peace and still.
 By practicing yoga on the mat with mindfulness, we learn how to live with awareness and presence off the mate in the postures of our lives.
 Mats and props are available in Gates, but you can also feel free to bring your own.

-Each week, in this drop-in group, you will learn and practice a new deep relaxation technique (Mind-Body Skill) to help counteract stress.
-Techniques include: guided meditations, breathwork techniques, biofeedback, autogenics, movement, self-reflection, mindfulness, gratitude practices and more.
-The group will also explore what causes stress, learn the history and science behind the techniques, and have plenty of time for discussion and questions about the experience.
-With each group you attend, you will be building a set of tools that you can use in your everyday life, in any situation.
-Learning these tools can; increase your self-awareness; help you cope with life's challenges; decrease anxiety; improve your health; prevent disease; and enhance your over all well-being.
-So come relax, unwind and learn some new tools!
+Drop-in and de-stress!
+Learn many easy to use techniques to help counteract stress including: guided meditations, breathing techniques, biofeedback, autogenics, movement, self-reflection, mindfulness, gratitude practices and more.
+Each Week Features: An opening meditation to calm the mind and relax the muscles; Experiential Exercise—learn and practice a new relaxation technique; Helpful tips for incorporating the technique into your regular life.
+With each group you attend, you will be building a set of tools that you can use in your everyday life, in any situation, to manage stress.
+Learning these tools can increase your self-awareness, help you cope with life’s challenges, decrease anxiety, improve your health and enhance your overall well-being.

 Morning Kundalini Yoga Sadhana with Guest Teachers